ROBOTIS-GIT/emanual/_includes/en/dxl/y/control_table_134_goal_current_lpf_frequency.md

-The frequency of the Low-Pass Filter for Target Current.
+The cut-off frequency of the Low-Pass Filter for Target Current.
 This is the setting value of [Goal Current Filter] in the block diagram of the Operating Mode(33).
 Control performance can be improved by reducing the frequency that causes a decrease in system control performance.

 | Unit     | Range      |
 |:---------|:-----------|